hexagontechinc/WIP/README.md

 # Introduction

-Software for security monitoring with single or multiple cameras with:
+Software for vibration monitoring and anomalies based on patterns:
-- Raspberry pi zero
-- Raspberry pi 3B/4B
-- Jetson Nano
-- Jetson TX2
-- Jetson AGX Xavier
+- Intel Xeon processors

 ## Functions
 - Raspberry pi 3: The camera performs motion detection and records a video.
 The video is sent in an email.